September 10th - 22nd, 2021

 - Nature walks accompanied by experienced, armed trackers

-- Emergency medical evacuation insurance
+- Emergency medical evacuation insurance (transport to nearest hospital)

-Helpful Information for 2021 South Africa Ultimate Cat Experience
+Helpful Information for 2021 South Africa Ultimate Cat Experience II

 As we tell many of our guests, if you want to experience Africa, do it now!
-The price is only increasing (rates are climbing 5-20% per year).
+The price is only increasing (rates climb 5-20% per year).
 There will never be more animals than there are now, and things are always changing—safety, politics, poverty, climate change—now is the time to go!

 Our tours are not the least expensive, but we aim to do it right.
 If this is your only trip to Africa, we want you to experience the private reserves and their quality of service, guides, and accommodations.
 As the old adage goes, “You get what you pay for.”